cool-RR/cute-wing-stuff/README.markdown

 Suggested key combination: `Insert End`

+## remove-rectangles ##

+Remove all rectangles that Wing drew on the editor.

+Wing sometimes draws rectangles on the editor, either for search results or for highlighting appearances of the currently selected word.
+This command clears all of those squares.

+Suggested key combination: `Ctrl-Alt-Shift-R`

 ## select-dotted-name ##

 Select the dotted name that the cursor is currently on, like `foo.bar.baz`.